 Comments are welcome!

 Posted on May 6, 2020, in An Artist's Life, Art in general, Inspiration, Pearls from Artists, Quotes and tagged activity, audience, “Ninth Street Women”, career, commercial, dreamed, efforts, friends, immediately, inspiring, intellect, involved, itself, Larry Rivers, losing, Mary Gabriel, meaningful, painting, people, prophecy, pursuit, reward, selling out, shameful, shoulder, sitting, soft pastel on sandpaper, success, the mind, thrilling, watching, worthwhile, Writing.
 Bookmark the permalink.
-Leave a comment.
+Comments Off on Pearls from artists* # 401.